seqscope/NovaScope/docs/fulldoc/rules/sdgeAR_reformat.md

 ### (1) An SGE in a FICTURE-compatible Format

-**Description**: A transcript-indexed SGE in the FICTURE format is generated, which contains all informations including the barcode information, features information, and count for each genomic feature.
+**Description**: A transcript-indexed SGE in the FICTURE format is generated, which contains all information including the barcode information, features information, and count for each genomic feature.

 **File Naming Convention**:
 ```